Weight Loss Resources

 • Encourage the whole family to be more active and include plenty of fun activities, for example, playing football in the park, going ten pin bowling or going for a cycle.

 Use sports activities as an opportunity to spend some quality time with your children, too.
-For example, mums and daughters could go to dance or aerobics classes together, while dads and sons have a game of squash.
+For example, you could take a family trip to the local swimming pool, or go from a long walk!

 • Take a look at what the whole family are eating – kids rarely have bad eating habits on their own so if your child is gaining too much weight, it’s unlikely the rest of the family is having a healthy diet.
 If this is the case, encourage a healthy, balanced diet for everyone.
 This means…